Canon 2000D vs M100

 |10.||Canon M5||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |14.||Canon M10||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |15.||Canon 1200D||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 2000D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Canon M100?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.